 True North used to be the spot to get a wide variety of seeds to choose from, by many different breeders and brands.
 Their guaranteed delivery policy is solid ‘on paper’ (they’re the only website to state they’ll resend your order until you receive it!) but it is only available to customers in the USA and Canada.
 More importantly, True North reviews across the web are far from great.

 Crop King Seeds is our top choice as a breeder/seed bank.
-This funky Canadian seed bank has a funky vibe that you’ll either love or hate.
-But it’s not really about graphics and all the more about the seeds (and buds).
+This funky Canadian seed bank has a funky vibe, in a good way!
+That said – it’s not really about graphics and all the more about the seeds.
+Or rather: and buds.

-Either way, be ready to browse an above-average amount of information provided for each strain.
+Either way, we get an above-average amount of information provided for each strain and I like that a lot.
 Their website is user-friendly and fun, with lots of strains and reviews to explore.

 - From shipping to payment options, between the guaranteed delivery service and customer service in general, there isn’t anything Crop King Seeds doesn’t do right.